 And Different Too!

-Though Agile and DevOps help make the development to deployment process more efficient, but it is important to know where the differences are.
+Though Agile and DevOps help makes the development to deployment process more efficient, it is important to know where the differences are.

-Agile requires frequent deployment of code whereas DevOps is more concerned with appropriate deployment of the code.
+Agile requires the frequent deployment of code whereas DevOps is more concerned with the appropriate deployment of the code.

 Documentation and communication

-Agile approach follows daily informal meeting discussing the projects daily updates and goals which means it isn’t very document intensive.
-The DevOps on the other hand don’t have frequent meeting but have extensive meeting which needs to be documented in order to communicate effectively their understanding and the plan of execution.
+The agile approach follows daily informal meeting discussing the projects daily updates and goals which means it isn’t very document-intensive.
+The DevOps, on the other hand, don’t have a frequent meeting but have an extensive meeting that needs to be documented in order to communicate effectively their understanding and the plan of execution.
 DevOps require the design documents and requirement document in order to fully understand a software release.

 Small teams is one of the foundations of Agile practices which enable faster move and accept flexibility.
 DevOps on the other hand, have multiple teams that work together each team practicing different processes.